mehelisinha/Recipe_Recommendation_System/README.md

-# Content-Based Recipe Recommendation System 🍲
+# Content-Based Recipe Recommender 🍲

 A content-based recipe recommendation system that suggests recipes based on ingredients you have in your pantry or by finding similarities to your favorite dishes.